Faith in God

 "We have come to believe in God's love: in these words the Christian can express the fundamental decision of his life.
 Being Christian is not the result of an ethical choice or a lofty idea, but the encounter with an event, a person, which gives life a new horizon and a decisive direction."
 (Deus Caritats Est by Pope Emeritus Benedict XVI, para 1)

-The Church is to meant spread the seeds of faith, to nurture and develop those seeds to become fruit for God's kingdom, and to help every member come to this "fundamental decision of his (or her) life."
+The Church's call is to spread the seeds of faith, to nurture and develop those seeds in each child of God, to become fruit for God's kingdom, and to help every member come to this "fundamental decision of his (or her) life."
 The prayer of the Church is an experience of Christ.
 The Sacraments is an experience of Christ.
 "Where two or three gather in my name" (Mt 18:20), is an experience of Christ.
 And it begins with faith in God.

 What is mission?
 In the Christian context, its the call of every disciple of Christ, to go out and proclaim God's kingdom of love.
 At the end of Catholic Mass, everyone gathered is given the comman - Go and proclaim the Good News of Jesus Christ.
 The word Mass comes from the Latin word missa which means "sent."
 We are sent to BE CHRIST, to continue HIS MISSION on Earth.
 Not to just go back to the same old same old, but to see the hand of God working in our lives and in those around us, that God puts into our lives.